 Q: I just recently received my quarterly 401(k) statement from Prudential.
 My hours and contribution amounts do not match what I have on record.
 Why?

 A: Please keep in mind that the contributions you see on your statements were deposited into your 401(k) account approximately four-six weeks after they have been deducted from your paycheck.
 For example: The contributions reflected on the June quarterly statement are for the work months of February, March, and April.

 Q: Even after taking the timing issues into consideration, I still found discrepancies with my hours and contribution amounts.
 What should I do?

 A: It is for this reason that we cannot emphasize enough the importance of keeping a good record of your work hours and pay stubs.
 Should you find any discrepancies, please forward your inquiry and copies of your pay stubs to the Trust Fund Office so that we may audit the contributions.
-If we find your claims to be true, we will notify the employer accordingly and charge them for any missing contributions when necessary.
+If discrepancies are discovered, we will notify the employer accordingly and charge bill them for any missing contributions when necessary.